wadejong/Summer-School-Materials/VectorSIMD/README.md

 Now we understand a bit more, let's look under the hood at what the compiler is doing at the sum example.

-Look back again at the optimization report.
-You should understand why the projected speed up is 8 and what it means by remainder loop.
+**Exercise:** Look back again at the optimization report.
+You should now understand why the projected speed up is 8 and what it means by remainder loop.

 The report said that it vectorized the code, but what did it actually do?
 Let's look at the assembly code it generated.